House of Lords: Former judicial role

 Historically, the House of Lords held several judicial functions.
 Most notably, until 2009 the House of Lords served as the court of last resort for most instances of UK law.
 Since 1 October 2009 this role is now held by the Supreme Court of the United Kingdom.

 The Lords' judicial functions originated from the ancient role of the Curia Regis as a body that addressed the petitions of the King's subjects.
 The functions were exercised not by the whole House, but by a committee of "Law Lords".
 The bulk of the House's judicial business was conducted by the twelve Lords of Appeal in Ordinary, who were specifically appointed for this purpose under the Appellate Jurisdiction Act 1876.
+In London Street Tramways Co. v.
+London Country Council, the House of Lords imposed upon itself a rule that required it to follow its own precedent.
+This was the prevailing view till July 1966, when Lord Chancellor Gerald Gardiner announced in a Practice Statement that the House of Lords had resolved that it could "depart from its previous decision when it appeared right to do so".

 The judicial functions could also be exercised by Lords of Appeal (other members of the House who happened to have held high judicial office).
 No Lord of Appeal in Ordinary or Lord of Appeal could sit judicially beyond the age of seventy-five.
 The judicial business of the Lords was supervised by the Senior Lord of Appeal in Ordinary and their deputy, the Second Senior Lord of Appeal in Ordinary.

 The jurisdiction of the House of Lords extended, in civil and in criminal cases, to appeals from the courts of England and Wales, and of Northern Ireland.
 From Scotland, appeals were possible only in civil cases; Scotland's High Court of Justiciary is the highest court in criminal matters.
 The House of Lords was not the United Kingdom's only court of last resort; in some cases, the Judicial Committee of the Privy Council performs such a function.
 The jurisdiction of the Privy Council in the United Kingdom, however, is relatively restricted; it encompasses appeals from ecclesiastical courts, disputes under the House of Commons Disqualification Act 1975, and a few other minor matters.
 Issues related to devolution were transferred from the Privy Council to the Supreme Court in 2009.